 Monthly Communication Plan Allowances

 Certain employees, by the nature of their work, may be required to be accessible by phone or text or have access to the internet or other communication services regardless of time or location.
 When an employee’s job duties, in the opinion of the department head, require an employee to use a cell phone and/or internet services, the department may request to monetarily contribute to the employee’s operation of a cell phone and/or internet service by providing a monthly cell phone allowance and/or internet communication allowance through these procedures.

 Services purchased by the employee through a university allowance do not have usage restrictions since the equipment is owned by the employee and the services contract is between the employee and the provider.

-- Initial communication allowance requests must be justified and approved by the appropriate Department Head (and Vice President, Administration, when required);
+- Initial communication allowance requests must be justified and approved by the President;

 - Communication Allowances are not intended to fully reimburse an individual for the total out-of-pocket costs since the service is for both personal and business use.
 Refer to Telecommunication Services Allowance Schedule for more information.
 (References)